BI-LLC/aura-engage-interface/docs/README.md

 - ✅ Updated project structure to reflect current system
 - ✅ Added comprehensive documentation index
 - ✅ Updated architecture documentation to match current implementation
+- ✅ **NEW**: Enhanced voice.py with realtime streaming capabilities
+- ✅ **NEW**: Added WebSocket streaming endpoint `/stream/voice` for continuous voice conversation
+- ✅ **NEW**: Implemented microphone recording with silence detection in test scripts
+- ✅ **NEW**: Created BIC.py hardcoded chatbot with voice input support
+- ✅ **NEW**: Added comprehensive error handling and debugging for voice pipeline

 ## 🤝 Contributing to Documentation